nizos/horizon-policies-plugin/README.md

 ### Install the plugin

-Make sure your CWD is _/path/to/repository_/horizon-policies-plugin/policy-ui/
+Make sure your PWD is /path/to/repository/horizon-policies-plugin/policy-ui/

 ```Bash
 bash install.bash